lauslim12/provisions/README.md

 make setup
 ```

-- Clean up Ansible and update your Linux.
+- Clean up Ansible and update your Linux and packages.

 ```bash
 brew remove ansible